 And, it’s hardly surprising when you consider there are more than 200 ranking factors, but almost all are shrouded in secrecy.

 Since Google does not (and is never likely to) share the inner workings of their algorithm, how do you know what really works?

 How do you decipher the SEO myths from the matter and the hearsay from the fact?

 BONUS: Download every single SEO experiment contained in this post as a handy PDF guide you can print out or save to your computer.

-In this post I’m going to share with you 16 amazing SEO experiments that will challenge what you thought to be true about search engine optimisation.
+In this post, I’m going to share with you 21 amazing SEO experiments (updated for the year 2021) that will challenge what you thought to be true about search engine optimization.

 I’d even go as far as to predict these SEO studies will change the way you do SEO forever.

 Are you ready?
-Because, everything is about to change for you.
-Yes?
+Because everything is about to change for you.

 Okay, let’s jump in: